Run Deep Security Manager on multiple nodes

-Each node must be running the same version of the manager software.
-When performing an upgrade of the manager software, the first manager to be upgraded will take over all Deep Security Manager duties and shut down all the other Deep Security Manager nodes.
-They will appear as "offline" in the Network Map with Activity Graph in the System Activity panel of the System Information page with an indication that an upgrade is required.
-As the upgrades are carried out on the other nodes, they will automatically be brought back online and begin sharing in the Manager tasks.
+Each node must run the same Deep Security Manager software version.
+When you upgrade, the first manager you upgrade will temporarily take over all duties and shut down the other nodes.
+On Administration > System Information, in the Network Map with Activity Graph of the System Activity area, other nodes' status will be "Offline" with an indication that an upgrade is required.
+Once upgraded, nodes will automatically return online and begin processing again.

 - Offline (Upgrade Required)